 Likewise, contrary to camp school, American school didn’t promote physical punishments to students under any circumstances.
 Yes, of course, there were some students who choose to misbehave but school code of conducts was explicit and was consistently followed to appropriately handle those situations.
 For instance, if a student tends to create a disturbance in a classroom, he or she would be immediately removed from the class and the respective parents/guardians would be informed.

 Despite the high quality of education in America, many refugee students do suffer a lot adjusting to this new systems.
 Refugee students are simply dropped to the school and expected to learn the system all on their own.
 Learning a new system and a culture is a tedious process, and gets even more daunting with linguistic barriers.

-Because of the experience of getting punishments in camp schools, many students are afraid to directly talk to their teachers.
+Because of the experience of getting punishments in camp schools, many students in the USA school system are afraid to directly talk to their teachers.

 Some students even hesitate to maintain direct eye contact, since it was generally considered impolite to do so with camp school teachers.
 On the other hand, American school teachers have very little to no understanding of their new students’ cultural background.
 Consequently, there’s always some misinterpretation and misunderstanding while communicating.

 Gym teachers for instances always forget the fact that when refugee students say that they like to play football, they do not mean American football.
 Thus, many refugee students were put up in an ‘American football team’ without any prior training and had to deal with the blame for losing the team, not to mention the ass-kicking (literally!!) they get from the opponent during the game.